mururu/omniauth-zaim/README.md

-# Omniauth::Zaim
+# Omniauth Zaim

-TODO: Write a gem description
+A Strategy to auth with Zaim in OmniAuth.

+Get your ConsumerKey here:https://dev.zaim.net/home

-## Installation
+## Usage

-Add this line to your application's Gemfile:
+Add this line to your app's `Gemfile`:

     gem 'omniauth-zaim'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install omniauth-zaim

-## Usage

-TODO: Write usage instructions here
+And add the following to your `config/initializers/omniauth.rb`:

+    Rails.application.config.middleware.use OmniAuth::Builder do
+      provider :zaim, "your_consumer_key", "your_consumer_secret"
+    end

 ## Contributing